pysat/pysat/docs/tutorial_orbit.rst

 orbit          Uses any change in value to delineate orbits
 ===========   ================

-Changes in universal time are also used to delineate orbits.
-Pysat compares any gaps to the supplied orbital period, nominally assumed to be 97 minutes.
+Changes in universal time are also used to delineate orbits. pysat compares any gaps to the supplied orbital period, nominally assumed to be 97 minutes.
 As orbit periods aren't constant, a 100% success rate is not be guaranteed.